 William J Kozersky, Philatelist

-Philatelist and dealer in collectible Charity Seals such as U.S. Christmas Seals and U.S. Easter Seals, Foreign TB Charity Seals, Boys Town Charity Seals, Charity Seal Literature, Topical and Foreign Stamps, Stamp Albums, Postcards, plus collectible labels such as Wine Labels, Cigar Box Labels and Crate Labels.
+Philatelist and dealer in collectible Charity Seals such as Christmas Seals, Spring TB Seals, Local TB Seals, Foreign TB Charity Seals, Easter Seals, Boys Town Seals, and Charity Seal Literature.
+Plus, Topical and Foreign Stamps, Disney Stamps, Stamp Collecting Supplies, and Postcards.